Top 10 benefits of blockchain for business 7 must-have blockchain developer skills

 Public, private, hybrid or consortium, each blockchain network has distinct pluses and minuses that largely drive its ideal uses -- and will determine which one is best for you.

 There are four main types of blockchain networks: public blockchains, private blockchains, consortium blockchains and hybrid blockchains.
-Each one of these platforms has its benefits, drawbacks and ideal uses.
+Let's explore each of these platforms and its benefits, drawbacks and ideal uses.

 1. Public blockchain

 How it works.
-The first type of blockchain technology is public blockchain.
-This is where cryptocurrency like Bitcoin originated and helped to popularize distributed ledger technology (DLT).
+Public blockchain is where cryptocurrency like Bitcoin originated and helped to popularize distributed ledger technology (DLT).
 It removes the problems that come with centralization, including less security and transparency.
 DLT doesn't store information in any one place, instead distributing it across a peer-to-peer network.
 Its decentralized nature requires some method for verifying the authenticity of data.
 That method is a consensus algorithm whereby participants in the blockchain reach agreement on the current state of the ledger.
 Proof of work (PoW) and proof of stake (PoS) are two common consensus methods.

 Public blockchain is non-restrictive and permissionless, and anyone with internet access can sign on to a blockchain platform to become an authorized node.
 This user can access current and past records and conduct mining activities, the complex computations used to verify transactions and add them to the ledger.
 No valid record or transaction can be changed on the network, and anyone can verify the transactions, find bugs or propose changes because the source code is usually open source.